Michael Ofir, DMD

 When did things start to turn around?

-I met Dr. Winteregg at a free seminar MGE did called the Real Solution to Cancellations & No-Shows Seminar in late 2011.
+I met Dr. Winteregg at a free seminar MGE did called the The Art of Scheduling Productively Seminar in late 2011.
 It changed my life.
 I realized that there were specific management systems and communication skills we were lacking.
 We applied what we learned at this free seminar and immediately got great results – with less cancellations and a more evenly booked schedule.
 Over the next couple years, we attended more MGE courses and seminars, and it seemed like every time we did, things would improve at our office.
 So in 2014, we signed up for MGE’s most comprehensive training program—the MGE Power Program.
 Fast forward to today and we are collecting over double of what we were originally collecting per month between three offices and having a lot more FUN doing it.
 One of the main “numbers” we track is the number of people we get healthy.
 Everything we do relates directly back to how many people we’re helping and how many teeth we’re saving.
 It’s a lot easier to do so now, because we are seeing a lot more fee-for-service patients.
 We can also afford to give bonuses to our staff, and they are happy and productive.

 Can you share some specifics of how you achieved this?